tpaschalis/tpaschalis.github.io/_posts/2021-07-31-golang-len.markdown

 }
 ```

-Back to the main compiler flow and after everything is type-checked all functions are [enqueued to be compiled](https://github.com/golang/go/blob/release-branch.go1.17/src/cmd/compile/internal/gc/main.go#L277-L287) before `compileFunctions()` is called.
+Back to the main compiler flow and after everything is type-checked, all functions are [enqueued to be compiled](https://github.com/golang/go/blob/release-branch.go1.17/src/cmd/compile/internal/gc/main.go#L277-L287).

-There, each element in the queue is passed through `ssagen.Compile`
+ In `compileFunctions()` each element in the queue is passed through `ssagen.Compile`
 ```go
 	compile = func(fns []*ir.Func) {
 		wg.Add(len(fns))